plone/training/dexterity_2.rst

 Dexterity Types II: Growing up
 ==============================

-The talks are still lacking some functionality we want to use.
+The existing talks are still lacking some functionality we want to use.

 In this part we will:

-* *pythonify* our talk-type a little more.
+* *pythonify* our talk-type a little more
 * create custom catalog-indexes
 * query the catalog for them
 * enable some more default-features for our type